-Every great walk in wardrobe starts with a few key pieces.
+Every great wardrobe starts with a few key pieces.
 Consider these the building blocks, the foundation, for every outfit you put together.
 Regardless of your personal style, every man needs these five things.

 1. An Oxford shirt